Trans-exclusionary radical feminism by country: Radical feminism in China

 Chinese radical feminists, known as jinü or jijin nüquan, promote the complete separation from men similar to Western and South Korean radical feminists, but reject any form of organization.
 Like some Western radical feminists, there are trans-exclusionary voices in this movement, but their influence from the so-called "TERF Wars" in Western contexts leads them to reject cooperation with LGBTQ+ movements altogether.
 Radical feminists often consider opposition to 'transgenderism' as one of the key defining characteristics distinguishing them from what they call 'free feminists' or 'equal rights fairies'.
 Chinese radical feminism is also characterized by a reliance on biological essentialism, resonating with the essentialism that characterized Western second-wave feminism.
-Zehao Pan argues that Chinese radical feminists (CRFs) are the most ardent opponents to trans inclusion, in light of their construction of trans women as a "threat" to cis women and belief in the underlying supremacy of 'biological sex'.
+Zehao Pan argues that Chinese radical feminists are the most ardent opponents to trans inclusion, in light of their construction of trans women as a "threat" to cis women and belief in the underlying supremacy of 'biological sex'.

 Digital radical feminism later centered around the website Douban, noted for its permissive environment for private groups.
 These jinü often refer to transgender and other queer people as 异装癖 ('transvestites') and express suspicions about self-defined gender identities.
 Other derogatory terms used by Chinese radical feminists include nankua ('male transgender') and kuazi ('transgenders').